ueberdosis/tiptap/docs/guide/node-views/vue.md

 </script>
 ```

-If you just want to have all (and TypeScript support) you can import all props like that:
+If you just want to have all (and TypeScript support) you can import all props:

 ```js
 // Vue 3